steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ## <span id="Third_Party_References">Third Party References</span>

-Peerhub, BlockTrades, Bittrex, Steem Chat, Steemit Help, New Member Support Community, and Discord Chat, as well as the tools listed under "Other Resources" are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.
+Peerhub, BlockTrades, Bittrex, Steem Chat, New Member Support Community, and Discord Chat, as well as the tools listed under "Other Resources" are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute an endorsement or recommendation on behalf of Steemit, Inc.

 Please use the third party tools and content at your own risk.